microsoft/AI-For-Beginners/README.md

 However, if you would like to take the course as a self-study project, we suggest that you fork the entire repo to your own GitHub account and complete the exercises on your own or with a group:

-- Start with a pre-lecture quiz
+- Start with a pre-lecture quiz.
-- Read the intro text for the lecture
+- Read the intro text for the lecture.
 - If the lecture has additional notebooks, go through them, reading and executing the code.
-If both TensorFlow and PyTorch notebooks are provided, you can focus on one of them - choose your favorite framework
+If both TensorFlow and PyTorch notebooks are provided, you can focus on one of them - choose your favorite framework.
-- Notebooks often contain some of the challenges that require you to tweak the code a little bit to experiment
+- Notebooks often contain some of the challenges that require you to tweak the code a little bit to experiment.
-- Take the post-lecture quiz
+- Take the post-lecture quiz.
-- If there is a lab attached to the module - complete the assignment
+- If there is a lab attached to the module - complete the assignment.
 - Visit the [Discussion board](https://github.com/microsoft/AI-For-Beginners/discussions) to "learn out loud".
 - Chat with other learners [on Gitter](https://gitter.im/Microsoft/ai-for-beginners) or [in Telegram channel](http://t.me/ai_for_beginners).